 If you love music, you can make money teaching others how to play an instrument.

 pay will depend on how specialized your skills are, but it's possible to make $100 for a one hour session.

 Do you have a particular cause that you are passionate about moving forward?

 Whatever that cause may be, there is likely a non-profit in your area that would love your help.
 This kind of work might start out as a volunteer role before possibly turning into a paid gig later on.

 This is similar to the idea of working at a golf course, except it’s tailored to those who love to be on the slopes.
 If you work at a ski resort, you’ll get to spend time in a beautiful setting, and you may even get a free lift pass in addition to your hourly wage.

 Become a Handyman

-If you know how to fix things around the house and enjoy that kind of challenge, other people may be glad to pay for your time.
+If you know how to fix things around the house and enjoy that kind of challenge, many people may be glad to pay for your time.